artandmath/AssetManager/README.md

 ```
 Open AssetManager in Nuke from Windows:Custom:Asset Manager.

-Hover cursor over the first text field for syntax to build a schema that matches your file system.
+Hover cursor over the first text field for syntax to build a schema that matches your filesystem.

 Open the AssetManagerDemo.nk nukescript for syntax examples.